shanuka-ashen/Magisk-Tracker/README.md

 ##**Magisk Tracker still remarkable as the only available solution to detect magisk manager**##

-Simply download and install the latest APK release(v1.1.0) from releases and and try out on your rooted and non-rooted devices.
+Simply download and install the latest APK release (v1.1.0) from the releases and try it out on your rooted and non-rooted devices.

--- Native code(Java) language development.
+-- Developed in native Java.

--- Supported for all android devices.
+-- Supported on all Android devices.

--- Code integrity implementation.
+-- Implements code integrity checks.